Sayafayas/terraform-modules/README.md

 # DevOps Infrastructure Modules

 This repository contains Terraform modules for setting up the infrastructure of the World of Games (WoG) project.
-The infrastructure is designed to be deployed on AWS using Terragrunt to manage dependencies and environments.
+The infrastructure is designed to be deployed on AWS, providing reusable and scalable components for building and managing your environment.
 The modules are organized into the following components:

 ## Modules Overview